 The Destinations of Leavers from Higher Education survey reported that computer science graduates who left university in 2015/16 and entered full-time paid employment were earning an average salary of £24,000 six months after graduating.
 Note that this figure covers all such graduates, regardless of whether they were working in IT or had a ‘graduate-level’ job.

-According to the 2018 Institute of Student Employers (ISE) Annual Student Recruitment Survey, the average starting salary for graduates in digital careers was £34,750 and £31,017 for graduates working in the IT & telecommunications sector.
+According to the 2019 Institute of Student Employers (ISE) Annual Student Recruitment Survey, the average graduate salary digital and IT careers was £30,000, which is higher than the overall average of £29,000 across all sectors.
 Note that these figures are a median based on the salaries of the self-selecting sample of the ISEs members.

 Can I negotiate a higher starting salary?